Want a Deeper Relationship With Your Doctor? Why More Patients Are Choosing Concierge Medicine

 That’s one of the reasons why the concierge model has been attracting more physicians and patients alike.

-The concierge medical model attracts new patients year-over-year.
-In the concierge model, members (patients) pay a fee to take advantage of a wide array of enhancements that make for a less hurried, more connected and collaborative approach to their healthcare.
+In this model, members (patients) pay a fee to take advantage of a wide array of enhancements that make for a less hurried, more connected, and collaborative approach to healthcare.
 These membership-based programs focus on enhancing the physician-patient relationship by allowing for smaller patient panels and a more personalized and preventative healthcare experience.

-Tetreault explained that because there is no federal registry of physicians using a concierge model, it is difficult to accurately track a precise number of those in the industry and the number of people they care for.
 However, his publication estimates that concierge doctors and membership programs have become more popular over the last decade.
 There are undoubtedly more concierge offerings for patients within a larger market size, but even less densely populated areas are seeing more opportunities for boutique medical care.

 “We seek the input of physicians and expert consultants in the space and feel that growth is about 3% to 5% each year,” said Tetreault.
 “Our estimate is that there are between 12,000 to 13,000 physicians in the United States doing some sort of subscription-based medical program, and those are conservative estimates.
 It’s steady, incremental growth.”

 The concierge model offers holistic, responsive medical care.
 The steady growth in the membership medicine model is driven mainly by individuals who want or need more time and attention from their doctor, which is a rarity in U.S. medical practices.
-On average, physicians practicing in more traditional care models spend only 27% of their time with patients.

-Dean McElwain, co-Founder, president, and COO at Castle Connolly Private Health Partners, a firm that helps physicians transition their practice to a membership model, explained, “There is a crisis in primary care in this country.
+“There is a crisis in primary care in this country.
 The reimbursement rates are so low that it’s not sustainable for small private practices, and primary care physicians are moving to larger institutions to survive.
 This becomes a challenge for patients because they become part of a much bigger population, which is erosive to having a personal connection.”

 Tetreault echoed this sentiment: “As patients, we are starting to see that doctors in our communities are overwhelmed.
 They’re busy.
 They don’t have time for us.
 They’re on a treadmill.
-We’re on a conveyer belt [when we see our doctor]—and we don’t want to feel that way anymore.
+We’re on a conveyor belt [when we see our doctor]—and we don’t want to feel that way anymore.
 We want our needs to be important.”

 Choosing a physician with a concierge care model brings back personal, preventative care with a high degree of responsiveness.
 The model is dependent on having a smaller panel of patients—typically only about 400 to 600 rather than 2,500 or 3,000—which allows the doctor to spend much more time with each patient.

 “That compression of panel size results in longer visits that are unhurried and often go beyond what’s medically necessary,” explained McElwain.
-“You have time to explore other issues like your social circumstances, your goals and aspirations.
+“You have time to explore other issues like your social circumstances, your goals, and aspirations.
 It really allows unhurried, unrushed communication and interaction with your physician, which is key to your longevity.”

 The concierge model also allows for flexible scheduling.
 Tetreault said, “Concierge doctors can adapt to those unique schedules and offer the necessary flexibility to care for the patient on their time.”